maroomartin/portfolio/manual.md

 - Avoid during or after rain due to flash flood risk

 ### **4. Rutted Paths and Washboard Roads**
-- Common on access trails—can wear down suspension over time
+- Common on access trails and can wear down suspension over time
 - Lower your speed to reduce impact
 - Consider airing down slightly for comfort